Version Date: December 19, 2019

 1.5 Maintenance and Support

-- The Service includes support for Customer enquiries and problem resolution.
+- The Service includes support for Customer inquiries and problem resolution.

 - Configuration consistency and change accountability requires that all FIM passwords will be managed by CenturyLink.
 Customer will not have access to FIM passwords or be able to make direct changes to the FIM configurations.

-- Customer must request changes by first contacting the CenturyLink Response Centre.
+- Customer must request changes by first contacting the CenturyLink Response Center.

-- Customer must provide complete log-in credentials to the CenturyLink Response Centre when requesting changes.
+- Customer must provide complete log-in credentials to the CenturyLink Response Center when requesting changes.
 These log-in credentials are the same as those used to log into CenturyLink’s portal.